wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 Compared with the original SCALE-SDM branch, this merged branch introduces a unified, sampling-aware tracking framework with the following characteristics:
 - **Forward tracking (FW)** and **backward tracking (BW)** are supported within the same executable and are controlled by a unified switch (`tracking_mode`) while preserving legacy compatibility.
 - A common sampling subsystem is shared by FW and BW, with two selectable algorithms: `random` and `stratified`.
+- A new **Two-Pass Hybrid Tracking** workflow is supported: FW can first scan the whole SD population, accumulate only the SD IDs that satisfy user-defined interest conditions, and BW can then reinitialize from this cumulative ID set instead of from a fresh random/stratified sample.
 - Direction-dependent tracking identifiers are incorporated into SD NetCDF outputs: FW writes `sd_id/dm_id`, BW writes `pre_sdid/pre_dmid`, and `if_coal` is written when coalescence-event output is enabled.
 Together these fields support trajectory-chain reconstruction in both directions during post-processing.
 - Collision–coalescence event outputs are written through a unified interface and appended to time-bucketed NetCDF files (`SD_coal_output_NetCDF_*`).
 - Random perturbation of SD motion is exposed through the namelist (`random_perturbation_enable`, `random_perturbation_amp`) and is physically inactive when the amplitude is zero.
 - Representativeness test suites are provided for both FW and BW to quantify sampling-induced bias and chain-level fidelity.

+### 1.1 Two-Pass Hybrid Tracking (TPHT)
+This update adds a new workflow intended for “find first, trace later” studies:
+- **Pass 1 (FW discovery pass):** run forward tracking on the full valid SD population and write a cumulative unique ID list for SDs that satisfy one or more user-defined interest conditions.
+- **Pass 2 (BW reconstruction pass):** run backward tracking from the cumulative FW ID list so that BW follows exactly the SD set discovered in the FW scan.

+In this README, this workflow is referred to as **Two-Pass Hybrid Tracking**, abbreviated as **TPHT**.
+The word “hybrid” emphasizes that the method combines:
+- a forward discovery pass,
+- an interest-based ID reduction step,
+- and a backward reconstruction pass.

+The currently implemented interest conditions are:
+- radius threshold: `sd_r >= tracking_interest_radius_threshold`,
+- recorded coalescence participation: `if_coal > 0`.

+When `tracking_id_output_basename` is enabled together with at least one interest condition, FW no longer relies on `SD_selected_NetCDF_*` as the carrier of the target set.
+Instead, it appends unique `(dm_id, sd_id)` pairs to a separate NetCDF file and uses that file as the BW target definition in the second pass.

 ## 2. Core Tracking State Variables (`sd_id/dm_id`, `pre_sdid/pre_dmid`, `if_coal`)
 The merged implementation retains both identifier systems because FW and BW encode different trajectory semantics: